Preventing & Resolving Problems

 Tips for Resolving Conflicts

 If a problem or conflict arises, communication and documentation are crucial.
-Communicate your concerns to the right people.
+Communicate concerns to the right people.

-• Put your concerns in writing.
+• Put concerns in writing.
 Document details about the problem including each time the problem occurs, who was involved, and how the facility responded.
 Document all conversations.
 Keep copies of all correspondence

 • Remember that speaking up often results in better care and services rather than in retaliation.
 Frequently the "squeaky wheel" really does get the "grease".

-• Ask for a special care plan meeting to discuss your concerns.
+• Ask for a special care plan meeting to discuss concerns.
 Make sure that someone with the authority to change things attends.

 • Unite with others who share the same concern.